cdaringe/blog/src/components/pages/about/index.md

 ## work philosophy

 I strongly value the opportunity to work.
-I believe that work is an opportunity, not a chore.
+I believe that work is an privilege, not a chore.
 I also believe that the most fulfilling work is that which supports the community.
-I have been privileged to receive an excellent education and build an excellent professional support network, thus, I have been able to work in jobs that I believe fulfill my 'community uplift' criteria.
+I have been lucky to receive an excellent education and to have built an excellent professional support network, thus, I have been able to work in jobs that I believe fulfill my 'community uplift' criteria.
 I do not regard many industries to be value-add, and in these sectors I hold no professional interest.
-Research firms, design firms, manufacturing firms, and even consulting firms are where I believe value is generated for us as a society.
+Research firms, design firms, manufacturing firms, and even consulting firms are where I believe value is generated for society.
 It is in these industries that I have worked and will continue to work.

 <a name="volunteer"></a>